 LGBT Elder Americans Act

-The LGBT Elder Americans Act would broaden the Older Americans Act (OAA) to address the needs of older LGBT Americans.
+The LGBT Elder Americans Act would broaden the Older Americans Act (OAA) to address the needs of older LGBTQ Americans.

 Real Education for Healthy Youth Act